By Bruno A. Cayoun, DPsych, MiCBT Institute, Hobart Australia.

 Cayoun, B. A. (2011).
 Mindfulness-integrated CBT: Principles and practice.
 Chichester, UK: Wiley.

 Cayoun, B. A. (2015).
-Mindfulness-integrated CBT for well-being and personal growth.
+Mindfulness-integrated CBT for well-being and personal growth: Four steps to enhance inner calm, self-confidence and relationships.
 Chichester, UK: Wiley.

 Ivanovski, B., Malhi, G., Lagopoulos, J., Moss, K., & Cahill, C. (2006).
 A preliminary investigation of mindfulness-based meditation using EEG.
 Neuropsychiatric Disease and Treatment, 2(3 Suppl), s111.

 Lau, M. A., & McMain, S. F. (2005).
-Integrating mindfulness meditation with cognitive and behavioural therapies: The challenge of combining acceptance- and change-based strategies.
+Integrating mindfulness meditation with cognitive and behavioral therapies: The challenge of combining acceptance- and change-based strategies.
 Canadian Journal of Psychiatry, 50, 863-869.

 Segal, Z. V., Teasdale, J., & Williams, J. M. G. (2002).
 Mindfulness-Based Cognitive Therapy for depression: A new approach to preventing relapse.
 New York: Guilford Press.